MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-73.md

 ## Experimental Features

-PowerShell 7.3 introduces the following experimental features:
+In PowerShell 7.3, following experimental features became mainstream:

+- [PSNativeCommandArgumentPassing][08] - When this experimental feature is enabled PowerShell uses the **ArgumentList** property of the **StartProcessInfo** object rather than our current mechanism of reconstructing a string when invoking a native executable.
+- [PSAnsiRenderingFileInfo][13] - This feature adds the $PSStyle.FileInfo member and enables
+  coloring of specific file types.
+- [PSCleanBlock][04] - Adds `clean` block to script block as a peer to `begin`, `process`, and `end` to allow easy resource cleanup.
+In PowerShell 7.3-preview.8, this feature became mainstream.
 - [PSExec][05] - Adds the new `Switch-Process` cmdlet (alias `exec`) to provide `exec` compatibility for non-Windows systems.
 In PowerShell 7.3-preview.8, this feature became mainstream.
-- [PSCleanBlock][04] - Adds `clean` block to script block as a peer to `begin`, `process`, and `end` to allow easy resource cleanup.
+- [PSAMSIMethodInvocationLogging][02] - Extends the data sent to AMSI for inspection to include all invocations of .NET method members.
 In PowerShell 7.3-preview.8, this feature became mainstream.

-- [PSStrictModeAssignment][07] - Adds the **StrictMode** parameter to `Invoke-Command` to allow specifying strict mode when invoking command locally.
-In PowerShell 7.3-preview.8, this feature was removed.
+PowerShell 7.3 introduces the following experimental features:

 - [PSNativeCommandErrorActionPreference][06] - Adds the
   `$PSNativeCommandUseErrorActionPreference` variable to enable errors produced by native commands to be PowerShell errors.

-- [PSAMSIMethodInvocationLogging][02] - Extends the data sent to AMSI for inspection to include all invocations of .NET method members.
-In PowerShell 7.3-preview.8, this feature became mainstream.
+PowerShell 7.3 removed the following experimental features:

-- Remove [PSNativePSPathResolution][03] experimental feature.
+- [PSNativePSPathResolution][03] experimental feature is no longer supported.
+- [PSStrictModeAssignment][07] experimental feature is no longer supported.

 For more information about the Experimental Features, see [Using Experimental Features][01].